ultimaweapon/tsuki/README.md

 - `YieldFp` added to `Value`.
 - `string.format` now implemented in Rust with some breaking changes.
 - `string.rep` now have the same result limit as Lua.
-- Recursion checks on a call to Rust function has been removed.
 - `Float::pow` has been removed.
 - `Float::atan2` has been removed.
 - `BadInst` has been removed.
 - `Context::push_from_index` and `Context::push_from_index_with_int` has been replaced with `Thread::index`.
+- Main thread has been removed.
+- Recursion checks on a call to Rust function has been removed.

 ## Frequently Asked Questions